Airstack-xyz/docs/guides/social-follows/token-gating.md

 You can build a token-gating system that gates only users that follow a given user by checking if user A is following a given user B.

-This can be done by providing the user B's identity either a 0x address, ENS, cb.id, Lens, or Farcaster on the [`Wallet`](../../api-references/api-reference/wallet-api.md) top-level query's `identity` input and the user A's identities in the [`socialFollowing`](../../api-references/api-reference/socialfollowings-api.md).
+This can be done by providing the user B's identity either a 0x address, ENS, cb.id, or Farcaster on the [`Wallet`](../../api-references/api-reference/wallet-api.md) top-level query's `identity` input and the user A's identities in the [`socialFollowing`](../../api-references/api-reference/socialfollowings-api.md).

 For example, check if [`betashop.eth`](https://explorer.airstack.xyz/token-balances?address=betashop.eth&blockchain=ethereum&rawInput=%23%E2%8E%B1betashop.eth%E2%8E%B1%28betashop.eth++ethereum+null%29&inputType=ADDRESS) (user A) is following [`ipeciura.eth`](https://explorer.airstack.xyz/token-balances?address=ipeciura.eth&blockchain=ethereum&rawInput=%23%E2%8E%B1ipeciura.eth%E2%8E%B1%28ipeciura.eth++ethereum+null%29&inputType=ADDRESS) (user B):